The Great Market Crash

 By Scott Stilphen

 You've heard it said before.
 The "Crash".
 It's been described as many things.
 If you worked in the industry or otherwise had any direct ties to it, it was the worst of times.
 If you were a gamer or collector, it was the best of times.
 Revisionists would like to convince you neither are correct and that the crash never happened.
 They'll claim the market simply shifted from home game consoles over to home computers, and point out that video gamers in Europe (or outside the U.S. for that matter) never saw stores offering product in bins and huge lots for pennies on the dollar.
 Well, I write this as someone who lived through that time and who experienced it first-hand, and I can say that, depending on your point of view, all 3 definitions are correct.
+It's also worth noting that this wasn't the first video game crash; an earlier one took place in 1977 as a result of a glut of dedicated systems in the marketplace.
+This was similar to the glut of software cartridges in the marketplace 5 years later, although that was hardly the only factor surrounding the second crash as you'll soon learn.

 As far as people in the U.S. were concerned, the crash happened.
 Publications at the time (such as this article from the March 1984 issue of Electronic Games) referred to it as the "Big Shake-Out" (a similar instance occurred in the mid-1970s with dedicated home consoles).
 There were rounds of huge layoffs from all the major companies in the video game industry - Atari, Mattel, Coleco, Sega, Williams, etc. Smaller companies disappeared, seemingly overnight.
 It didn't matter if they produced software or hardware.
 As for the reasons behind why it happened or what caused it, there's no simple answer or explanation - there were many reasons for it, and with the benefit of hindsight, they all could have been avoided.. but they weren't.
 Our movement through history is linear, so we don't have the option to go back and do it over, but we can learn from it, and have.
 The video game industry today is bigger and better than ever, with sales of hardware and software reaching heights of which were scarcely dreamed.